Policies and online access

 - You will need to read the six mandatory policies and the Volunteer Code of Conduct and ‘sign off’ to indicate that you understand and agree to comply with them.
 This should take approximately 40 minutes in total.

-- Schools Liaison Officers will need to complete the Safeguarding Children and Adults at Risk training module.
+- Education Officers/Ambassadors will need to complete the Safeguarding Children and Adults at Risk training module.

 - Training modules will automatically appear in your tasks list if they are required for your role.